njmyers/sass-colors/README.md

-# Sass Color Palette Generator
+<h1 class="stretch-letters">Sass Pallete Generator</h1>

-This is a color-generator that will create sass variables `$color-shade: rgba()` using rgba color codes.
+This is a color generator that will create sass variables `$color-shade: rgba()` using rgba color codes.
 Since secondary and especially tertiary color names are not standardized I have made the naming system as follows.

 #### Primary colors